 Howard-Ellis Elementary welcomes Kindergarten through fifth grader students.
 Kindergarten-Connections is offered for those children who qualify eligible for Kindergarten however socially, academically and/or physically require a bridge between Preschool and Kindergarten.
 Our school is also home to the county's Cognitively Impaired program and we take pride in the fact that our special needs students are integrated into the mainstream as much as possible.

 Teachers and principals continuously review data from DIBELS, NWEA and MSTEP tests, as well as from formal and informal classroom assessments, to adjust curriculum and instruction to meet children's needs.
-Data Team Leaders make up our School Data Team and meet regularly to discuss goals and instructional strategies in all content areas.
+Professional Learning Community leaders make up our School Improvement Team and meet regularly to discuss goals and instructional strategies in all content areas.
 To strengthen their own educational practices, over half of our staff members dedicate their own time to participate in Niles Learning Communities.
 Howard-Ellis' positive and safe school culture is shaped by the Viking Behavior Expectations: I am respectful, responsible and resilient.
-Our behavior specialist is trained in the Triple P-Positive Parenting Program and is available to help parents who need assistance meeting the changing demands of their child.
+Our assistant principal is trained in the Triple P-Positive Parenting Program and is available to help parents who need assistance meeting the changing demands of their child.

 Our dynamic Parent Teacher Organization works to provide students with materials, equipment, and programs that enrich learning. including subscriptions to children's news magazines, and multicultural assemblies.
 PTO leads the way in organizing Spirit Weeks and Staff Appreciation Week in addition to the multiple "fun"draisers such as Hacienda Night, Penny Wars and Holidays at Howard-Ellis.
 Holidays at Howard-Ellis is a much-anticipated annual tradition, an evening during which parents and students celebrate the Christmas season.
 Family Nights, sponsored by each grade level, featuring our students' projects, engineering activities or academic games are especially enjoyed.